kitty365/Kanye_v2/Documentation/README.md

 ## Results

 This project showed how important good data preparation is for a RAG system.
 I noticed that cleaning and structuring data, especially tweets, has a big effect on the results.
-The project is not finished and can be improved in many ways, for example by better handling tweets or adding smarter logic.
+I began with OpenAI models, which performed well but were too costly and prone to hallucinations.
+Switching to LLaMA 3 on Groq significantly improved speed and stability.
+The project is not finished and can be improved in many ways, for example by better handling tweets or adding smarter logic, expanding the queries deeper and testing for better results.
-At first I used OpenAI models, but they were too expensive and limited in context length.
-I then switched to Groq with LLaMA 3, which worked better.
-The system is model-agnostic and could use other models in the future, depending on needs and resources.
 The Gradio app works well so far.
-It gives good answers to Kanye-related questions and blocks off-topic ones.
+It provides solid answers to Kanye-related questions and effectively blocks off-topic queries.